KaiFish/hackSurrey/README.md

-# hackSurrey
+# hackSurrey 2021
-git workshop demo
+This is the best git workshop ever.